 HSBC Holdings plc, the parent company of the HSBC Group, is headquartered in London.
-The Group serves customers worldwide from around 7,500 offices in 87 countries and territories in Europe, the Asia-Pacific region, the Americas, the Middle East and Africa.
-With assets of US$2,455 billion at 31 December 2010, HSBC is one of the world’s largest banking and financial services organisations.
-HSBC is marketed worldwide as ‘the world’s local bank’.
+The Group serves customers worldwide from over 6,100 offices in 72 countries and territories in Asia, Europe, North and Latin America, and the Middle East and North Africa.
+With assets of US$2,572bn at 30 June 2015, HSBC is one of the world’s largest banking and financial services organisations.

 HSBC has spearheaded the arrival of world class golf events in Asia.
 The WGC-HSBC Champions in China and its sister tournament, the HSBC Women’s Champions in Singapore, have both become global golf brands, assisted by HSBC’s presence and insight in the region.
 We remain committed to the success of these events and to championing golf throughout Asia.

 Created in November 2005, the HSBC Champions was established to pull in the world’s best male golfers to compete in an elite event that forms the bedrock of HSBC’s global golf programme.
 In 2009 the event was granted World Golf Championship (WGC) status – the first event outside the USA to achieve this; reflecting the growing reputation of our flagship golf tournament.
 With this WGC status we are also afforded rights and hospitality at the remaining WGC events in the USA.

 In addition to our commitment to the professional game, HSBC has a longer-term goal to build a legacy by sponsoring youth development and grassroots programmes around the world.

 In China, the HSBC-sponsored China National Junior Team, the HSBC China Junior Open and the HSBC National Junior Golf Championship (a year-long series of tournaments designed to give China’s elite junior golfers the competitive platform they need to develop their game) have created a framework around which the sport can evolve.